 Ah, the D-segment.
-Once, when it was normal for a car maker’s range to consist of five models and having five channels on your television seemed quite the extravagance, the D-segment – large family cars – was the dominant force in UK car ownership.
+Once, when it was normal for a car maker’s range to consist of five models and having five channels on your television seemed quite the extravagance, the D-segment – large family cars such as the Peugeot 508 – was the dominant force in UK car ownership.

 Model ranges and their respective levels of sophistication were glaringly obvious in this company car-focused market.
 The badge on the back might even have included an ‘i’, standing “for ‘important’”, as a driver on a TV documentary said at the time.
 There were big players – Ford and Vauxhall, predominantly – and a British Touring Car Championship focused entirely around big family saloons (and one Volvo estate).
 And, absolutely, Peugeot was part of it.